chrishumboldt/Rocket-Flicker/README.md

 Getting Started
 =========

-This plugin is by definition a jQuery plugin and so jQuery is required.
-It also requires Modernizr for touch detection and the jQuery.Finger library for touch events (which is supplied in the flickerplate.js file).
-Both jQuery and a custom build of Modernizr are supplied in the zip package.
+This plugin is by definition a jQuery plugin and so is required.
+It also requires Modernizr for touch detection and the jQuery.Finger library for touch events (supplied in the flickerplate.js file).
+Both jQuery and a custom build of Modernizr are supplied.

-To include Flickerplate in your project include the following files as in the example below.
+See an example below of a basic include.

 ```
 <head>